nimz/productivity-helper/README.md

 ## Suggestions
 Comments or suggestions?
 Add them [here](https://docs.google.com/document/d/1kkbP_bXsXUXItFyJ904AYzuie57umbViFR10OKT3MgM/).

-For the moment, please reserve creation of issues to report actual bugs (although even bugs can also be put in the Google Doc instead).
+For the moment, please reserve creation of GitHub issues to report actual bugs (although even bugs can also be put in the Google Doc instead).

 Enjoy!